I beg to move,

 It is a pleasure to speak under your chairmanship, Mr Wilson.
 I should start by saying that I speak as a member of the Petitions Committee and am therefore impartial.
 This is not my motion; I speak on behalf of the petitioners.

 Animal Aid is one of the largest animal rights organisations in the UK.
 I met its representatives in September to discuss the issue, as it has campaigned on issues of animal welfare for almost two decades.
-I also met the British Horseracing Association to get its perspective.
+I also met the British Horseracing Authority to get its perspective.

 All sports carry an element of risk for participants.
 A human athlete makes a conscious decision to participate in their chosen sport and should understand the potential risks of injury.
 In horse-racing, jockeys have the choice whether to participate.
 The horses that they ride do not have that option; they are bred and conscripted into a billion-pound commercial industry.
 With that fact comes, or should come, a responsibility towards the animals involved, whether they are among the breeding population, the horses in racing and training or the thousands removed from the industry every year.